HAPPY AGNOSTICA!

 You can read about the Origin of Agnostica by the stately King Luca, or follow King Luca's progress as he explains the Traditions and Decorations associated with Agnostica.
 Or, you might enjoy a typical Agnostica Party.
 Finally, you can read a heartwarming Agnostica story, entitled, "Danny's First Annual Agnostica Miracle", which is one of nine stories by some of the internet's most popular cartoonists in the Plan 9 Christmas 2000 Annual (I will likely post that story here in the near future since Plan 9 doesn't seem to list it on their pages anymore despite not having anywhere near sold out as far as I've heard).

 Also, Melannen was kind enough to compile all the Agnostica information she could find into one page.
+It's now a bit out of date, though.

 Simple.
 Just send a cool, groovy, hopefully educational unwrapped gift to: